HORIBA (OTCMKTS:HRIBF) Sets New 12-Month Low at $45.14

-Shares of HORIBA, Ltd. (OTCMKTS:HRIBF – Get Rating) reached a new 52-week low during mid-day trading on Tuesday .
+HORIBA, Ltd. (OTCMKTS:HRIBF – Get Rating)’s share price hit a new 52-week low during mid-day trading on Monday .
 The company traded as low as $45.14 and last traded at $45.14, with a volume of 0 shares traded.
 The stock had previously closed at $45.14.

 HORIBA, Ltd. manufactures and sells instruments and systems for various applications.
 It operates in five segments: Automotive, Process & Environmental, Medical-Diagnostic, Semiconductor, and Scientific.
 The Automotive segment offers automotive emission analyzers, emission measurement systems, drive line test systems, engine test and fuel cell test systems, and battery test systems; test systems for engines, chassis, powertrains, brakes, and catalysts; and vehicle development engineering and testing engineering services, as well as leases and manages R&D facilities.